santerijps/nomad/README.md

 - 📧 **Email-friendly reports** — Attach a self-contained HTML report with charts, images, and styling intact
 - 📝 **Markdown publishing** — Write in Markdown, distribute as a polished HTML page
 - 🗂️ **Archiving websites** — Freeze a project's pages into portable snapshots
+- 🌐 **Saving web pages** — Download any URL and capture it as a self-contained offline HTML file
 - 🧩 **Prototyping** — Convert multi-file HTML/CSS/JS projects into single-file demos
 - 🎓 **Teaching materials** — Create handouts and tutorials that just work when opened